botagas/janitorr_gui/README.md

 > [!NOTE]
 > An example systemd service is provided in [janitorr-gui.service](/conf/janitorr-gui.service) file.
 The service example assumes that Janitorr is running as a `janitorr.service` systemd service.
+> [!WARNING]
+> This application is not designed, tested, or hardened for exposure to the public internet.
+> If you choose to make it accessible from the internet, you do so at your own risk.

 ## Environment Variables